ubclaunchpad/LP-website/handbook/onboarding/design.md

 Make sure that you [have a Figma account](https://www.figma.com/).
 It's completely free to use, web based, and is Launch Pad's recommended collaborative design tool.
 You can also [download the Figma app on your desktop](https://www.figma.com/downloads/).

-***Every* Figma documents you create should be shared with the `team@ubclaunchpad.com` Figma account!** This helps us make sure that we never lose access to designs and assets.
+**Every Figma document you create should be shared with the `team@ubclaunchpad.com` Figma account!** This helps us make sure that we never lose access to designs and assets.

 Other alternatives available out there are Adobe XD and Sketch.
 If you plan to use any of those tools, it is recommended that you import your designs into Figma so that you can share your prototypes and wireframe files with your developers.